The History of RA Chicks

 As funny as it sounds, RA Chicks was created by a few of us “Chicks” chatting online and joking about having a club where we could let loose.
 While we did visit other sites online and on Facebook none of them fit just right for what we needed.
 One of us had found a hat on a t-shirt site for a roller derby team that had a skull on it with the words “RA Chick”.
 That ended up being our first profile picture as the page was made and how our name was born.

-Since the beginning of its creation, RA Chicks has become actively involved in raising money for the Arthritis Foundation (arthritis.org) and their efforts.
-We have contributed to several walks, fundraisers, and have helped others raise money for their foundations.
-We are lucky to have been able to support other RA or Autoimmune Arthritis groups both online or through Facebook.
-Our goal is to help contribute to both awareness and the search for a cure for Autoimmune Arthritis.
+Also this year, 2012, Wego Health Activist Awards awarded me Best in Show – Facebook award for the work I do with RA Chicks and our wonderful community.
+I am lucky to have been able to support other RA or Autoimmune Arthritis groups both online or through Facebook.
+My goal is to help contribute to both awareness and the search for a cure for Autoimmune Arthritis.

 I am thankful every day for being blessed enough to be a part of so many amazing people’s lives.
 I have learned so much from them as well as the support to keep this going.